Skip to content

 It’s vastly more performant, and you’re less likely to have obscure Windows problems.

-• Projects should live in the Linux filesystem.
+• Projects should live under the home directory of the Linux filesystem.

-WSL2’s Linux filesystem (e.g. /home/<your_username>) is much faster, so keep your projects there and not in the slower Windows filesystem (/mnt/c).
+WSL2’s Linux filesystem (e.g. /home/<your_username>) is much faster and has proper permissions, so keep your projects there and not in the slower Windows filesystem (/mnt/c).

 • Custom hostnames are managed via the Windows hosts file, not within WSL2.